Artonus/trucks-api/README.md

 # trucks-api
 Trucks Api is a simple API that allows to save the list of trucks and manage their statuses.
+This is not a full application, rather MVP.

 API allows to perform:
 * CRUD operations